DLR-VF/UrMoAC/docs/mkdocs/InputDataFormats.md

 ### File (.csv) Format

 You may load networks from .csv-files.
-Within a network .csv-file, every road is stored in a single line.
+Within a network .csv-file, every (always unidirectional) road is stored in a single line.

 The following example defines a road with the ID &ldquo;10000&rdquo; connecting nodes 0 and 1, where all modes are allowed.
 The maximum velocity is 50 km/h, the length is 500 m.
 The geometry simply spans between the connected nodes.